cookcodeblog/iOSAppLearning/AutoLayout.md

-## Lean to master Auto Layout to make App works nicely on diffent Apple devices
+## Learn to master Auto Layout to make App works nicely on diffent Apple devices

 ### What is Auto Layout